ABD-01/crispy-adventure/_sources/ra.md.txt

 #### Control System

 PID controller has been used to make the car follow the line.
 The distance from the centre is takes as an error and used in feedback loop for the angular and linear velocity.
+The angular velocity uses PID while the linear velocity just uses differential controller.
+The reason being that the car will run a a fixed speed and slow down near turns.

 ##### Ziegler–Nichols